marcorossi5/DUNEreco/README.md

 ### Note

 The [saved_models](saved_models) and [examples](examples) directories contain
-the checkpoints to reproduce the results presented in [arXiv:2103.01596](https://arxiv.org/abs/2103.01596).
+data to reproduce the results presented in [arXiv:2103.01596](https://arxiv.org/abs/2103.01596).

 Since some of the saved models files are quite large (~100 MB), they are uploaded